-In our quest to discover the best areas and neighborhoods to live in Tokyo, we take a close look at Akasaka to see why it’s so popular among foreigners who choose to settle down in Japan’s capital.
+As we continue to explore the best areas and neighborhoods to live in Tokyo, we take a close look at Akasaka to see why it’s so popular among foreigners who choose to settle down in Japan’s capital.

-In this article, we deep dive into the pros and cons of living in Akasaka, including key factors like accessibility, famous locations, livability, and pricing for both renters and buyers.
+In this article, we deep dive into the many benefits of living in Akasaka, including key factors like accessibility, famous locations, livability, and pricing for both renters and buyers.
 We’ll also try to answer the important question: Why do so many expat-families and foreign professionals living in Japan choose Akasaka over other famous locations in Tokyo?

 Akasaka Area Overview